teslanet-nl/mule-plc-connector/README.md

 ## Usage

-The connector's operations can be added to your Mule application by dragging from the AnypointStudios Mule Palette into the application flows, or by editing the application xml configuration directly.
+The connector's operations such as _Read_ and _Write_,  can be added to your application by dragging these from the AnypointStudios Mule Palette into the application flows, or by editing the application xml configuration directly.

 Which operation is supported depends on the protocol used.
-Also the address-format of the accessible items on the PLC are protocol specific.
+Also the address-format of PLC fields are protocol specific.
 See [PLC4X documentation](https://plc4x.apache.org/users/protocols/).

-### Config
+### Configuration

-The Config element configures how to connect to a PLC instance and is referenced by every operation that accesses it.
+The Config element configures how to connect to a PLC instance.
+The configuration is referenced by every operation that accesses the PLC.

-This example configures a Modbus PLC:
+For example the configuration of a Modbus PLC:

 ![Image](src/site/images/plc_config.png "config")